Arnold-In-Tech/yolo-microservice/IP4/README.md

 **(i).
 Create the Persistent Disk**:

-Use the following command to create a 1 GiB persistent disk named `my-mongo-disk` in your desired region and zone (i.e., `us-central1-a`):
+Use the following command to create a 10GiB persistent disk named `my-mongo-disk` in your desired region and zone (i.e., `us-central1-a`):

 ```bash
 gcloud compute disks create my-mongo-disk \